 Following on from last week’s offerings on Networking for Introverts, here are some more tips for other Introverts.

 When I first started looking for business at networking events, I felt that I had to get myself to every networking function that was available.
 Please believe me when I tell you that I spent many a very uncomfortable hour standing around trying to force myself to smile and introduce myself to total strangers, because I wanted their business desperately, whilst trying to look casual, professional and anything but desperate.
-Going to every meeting that was taking place was a really good thing though because, no matter how difficult it was at the time that is how I learnt, what kind of meeting best suited me.
+Going to every meeting that was taking place was a really good thing though because, no matter how difficult it was at the time that is how I learned, what kind of meeting best suited me.
 For me (and I suspect that this would work for most of the other introverts out there) a semi-facilitated, loosely structured type of environment works best.
 At least I am sort of introduced to people, (not necessarily one at a time or even one on one) and they recognise me (and I them) and we can strike up a conversation and get talking.
-Going to networking functions where you don’t know any one and nobody knows you and you have to go up to strangers and introduce yourself is like going ‘cold calling’!
-That, as far as I am concerned is for the birds and I am not a vulture!
+Going to networking functions where you don’t know anyone and nobody knows you and you have to go up to strangers and introduce yourself is like going “cold calling”!
+That as far as I am concerned is for the birds and I am not a vulture!

 So now, when a new meeting (with a bunch of people that I have not come across yet) is marketed or I am invited to attend something new, I always go to check it out, but that does not necessarily mean that I will automatically join up.
 There are different types of networking meetings and I function better at these when I feel comfortable in my surroundings.
 This also does not mean that I am restricted to one group – quite the contrary – I belong to several different groups, each one slightly different from the other, but all semi-facilitated, loosely structured and made up of individuals who are serious about doing business!